 Please note that credit bearing programs such as Summer College, UM High School and Jumpstart have additional admission requirements that International students must meet.
 Some programs are offered to Mississippi residents only.

 To be able to participate in any of our programs, the student must present any of the following accepted examinations:

 - TOEFL Internet Based Test (IBT): 79 or higher — No section sub-score lower than 17

 - TOEFL Revised Paper Delivery Test (rPDT): No section sub-score lower than 17

 - TOEFL Paper Based Test (ITP): 550 or higher (valid only within the institution in which it is given)

 - IELTS: 6.00 overall band score or higher

 - Cambridge First Certificate B

-To apply to any of our one-week camps, please visit the camp’s website you are interested in attending, click on “Register” and follow the on- line instructions.
+- To apply to any of our one-week camps or workshops, please visit the camp’s website, click on “Register” and follow the online instructions.

-Additionally, international students must submit the additional documents to email@example.com
+Additionally, international students must submit the following documents to email@example.com

 - A copy of the student’s passport (only biographical page)